Breaking: Labor calls on Government to co-sponsor WTO vaccine monopolies waiver

 The full statement can be read here.

-The Shadow Minister adds her voice to the growing coalition of civil society organisations calling on Australia to co-sponsor the vaccine waiver at the WTO, including AFTINET, Oxfam, the Australian Catholic Bishop’s Office for Social Justice, Union Aid Abroad - APHEDA, Ecology and Peace, The Salvation Army, Amnesty International, ACTU, and Medecins Sans Frontieres.
+The Shadow Minister adds her voice to the growing coalition of civil society organisations calling on Australia to co-sponsor the vaccine waiver at the WTO, including AFTINET, ActionAid, Amnesty International, Australian Council of Trade Unions (ACTU), the Australian Catholic Bishop’s Office for Social Justice, Ecology and Peace, The Salvation Army, Medecins Sans Frontieres, Oxfam, Public Health Association of Australia, Union Aid Abroad - APHEDA, and the Uniting Church.